bartificer/programming-by-stealth/docs/pbs22.md

 Again, notice the use of function chaining.
 When reading this code we need to break the statement apart at the dots (period symbols/full stops), and work our way from left to right, figuring what each part evaluates to before moving on.

 `$('a')` returns a jQuery object representing all links on the page.
-We then call the `attr()` function on that object with two arguments, that means we are setting the value of the attribute named in the first argument (`target`) to the value of the second argument (`_blank`).
+We then call the `attr()` function on that object with two arguments.
+That means we are setting the value of the attribute named in the first argument (`target`) to the value of the second argument (`_blank`).
 Because we are altering the HTML elements represented by the jQuery object rather than querying them for a value, the `attr()` function will return a reference to the object it was called on, i.e., to our jQuery object representing all links in the page.
 Finally, we apply the `attr()` function to the jQuery object again, setting another attribute to a new value, this time `rel` to `noopener`.

 Now that we have written this function, we want to tell the browser to run it when it’s finished building the DOM.
 This is something you want to do so often that jQuery has built it directly into the `$()` function.
 If you pass the `$()` function a reference to a function (a callback) as the first argument, it will set that function to execute when the browser triggers the event signifying that the DOM is ready: